cryslub/history/README.md

 # Historical Cities Simulator

-Simulates city positions and factions and road connections of significant moments in history.
+Simulates city positions, factions and road connections of significant moments in history.
 A foundation project for making a historical strategy game.